 Each year, the flowerbeds at Keukenhof are redesigned with a new theme in mind.
-For 2017, it’s “Dutch Design,” which includes flowerbeds inspired by Dutch modernist painters and an exhibition on the history of Tulipomania.
+For 2018, it’s “Romance in Flowers,” which includes a classical music festival that will take place amid the park’s tulips.
 The gardens are open from late March through the end of May, though most of the flowers are in full bloom by April—making it the best month to visit.

 More spring things